 Growing Evergreen Shrubs in Zone 9

+Although shrubs can be planted in early spring, autumn is the ideal time to plant evergreen shrubs for zone 9.
 A layer of mulch will keep the soil cool and moist.
-Water well once or twice every week until the new shrubs is established – about six weeks, or when you notice healthy new growth.
+Water well once or twice every week until the new shrubs are established – about six weeks, or when you notice healthy, new growth.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."